Netflix/lemur/docs/quickstart/index.rst

     psql
     postgres=# ALTER USER lemur WITH SUPERUSER

 Additional notifications can be created through the UI or API.
-See :ref:`Creating Notifications <CreatingNotifications>` and :ref:`Command Line Interface <CommandLineInterface>` for details.
+See :ref:`Notification Options <NotificationOptions>` and :ref:`Command Line Interface <CommandLineInterface>` for details.

 **Make note of the password used as this will be used during first login to the Lemur UI.**